CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 [![Desktop-overview](images/desktop/desktop_overviewnew1.png)](images/desktop/desktop_overviewnew1.png)

-In the following user guide, you can learn how to:
+In the following manual, you can learn how to:

 * Create and set up your virtual desktop;